MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactlist_otherappwriteaccess.md

 # Windows.ApplicationModel.Contacts.ContactList.OtherAppWriteAccess

 ## -description
-Gets or puts a value indicating the write access level to this [ContactList](contactlist.md) for other apps on the system.
+Gets or sets a value that indicates the write access level to this [ContactList](contactlist.md) for other apps on the system.

 ## -property-value
-A value indicating the write access level to this [ContactList](contactlist.md) for other apps on the system.
+A value that indicates the write access level to this [ContactList](contactlist.md) for other apps on the system.

 ## -remarks